status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

 # Start syncing

 To minimize the amount of downtime, you should ensure that your beacon node is [completely synced](./keep-an-eye.md#keep-track-of-your-syncing-progress) before submitting your deposit.
-If it's not fully synced you will miss attestations and proposals until it as finished syncing.
+If it's not fully synced you will miss attestations and proposals until it has finished syncing.

 This is particularly important if you are joining a network that's been running for a while since the sync could take some time.